iamNeverwell/AWS-DeepRacer-Project/README.md

 I received a message from Udemy about receiving a scholarship from Amazon to learn A.I. and M.L., so I saw a perfect opportunity to improve my skills on a project that I can see results right away, with a pretty cool goal.

-In order to receive the scholarship, you need to pass a quiz and train your model to complete a track in 3 minutes or less.
-Even  :)f I don't get it, it's pretty cool to see that I managed to even show up on the leaderboard :)
+In order to receive the scholarship, you need to pass a quiz and train your model to complete 3 loops around a track in 3 minutes or less.
+Even if I don't get it, it would be pretty cool to see if I manage to show up on the leaderboard :)

 ### Feb 4, 2023